Update: Some offers mentioned below are no longer available or the benefits and terms have changed. View the issuer’s site for current information.

 - 60,000 points

-The American Express Gold Card charges a $250 annual fee and carries an APY between 15.99% and 22.99%.
+The American Express Gold Card charges a $250 annual fee.
 However, you can earn a 60,000-point sign-up bonus by spending $4,000 on the card in the first six months after account opening.
 You can also customize the color of your card to rose gold.

 Delta SkyMiles Platinum Business American Express Card